 - Take the paid receipt to the Testing Center at the scheduled test time arranged by the dean.

-The Office of Prior Learning will forward test results to the Office of Admissions and Records for student notification and posting to the Navarro College transcript.
+The Testing Center will forward test results to the Office of Admissions and Records for student notification and posting to the Navarro College transcript.